chef/chef-web-docs/chef_master/source/api_chef_server.rst

 PUT
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``PUT`` method is used to update the details of an environment on the Chef server.
+The ``PUT`` method is used to update the details of an environment on the Chef Infra Server.

 This method has no parameters.